 Diminished Value Claims: Missouri

-If your vehicle was damaged in an accident in the state of Missouri and underwent repairs, its resale value is likely to be less than what it was before the crash.
-This loss in market value is known as diminished value, and it is recoverable in Missouri through a diminished value claim filed with the at-fault parties insurance company.
+If your vehicle was damaged in an accident in Missouri and underwent repairs, its resale value is likely to be less than before the crash.
+This loss in market value is known as diminished value.
+You can recover it through a diminished value claim filed with the at-fault party's insurance company.

 Summary – Missouri Diminished Value Claims